Kaizen86/Python-Discord-Bot/README.md

 	>translate <to/from> <English>
 	Generates an ASCII art of the input text.
 	>figlet <text>
 	Gets a Wikipedia page on a topic.
+If the topic name includes spaces, wrap it in quotation marks.
 	>wikipedia <topic>
 	Deletes a certain number of messages in the same channel that the command was sent.
 	>purge <number of messages>